bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 And we'll get into the weeds of that a little bit.
 But it's definitely something that has been adopted weirdly.
 Like, for example, Bitmain has their own quirks about Stratum V1.
-What's Miners have their own quirks of Stratum V1.
+WhatsMiners have their own quirks of Stratum V1.
 Every pool implements Stratum V1 differently.
 So you kind of have to find the happy medium for what works for everything.
 And that's what we had to do.